bear-metal/tunemygc/README.md

 #### Advanced

-* `RUBY_GC_TUNE_REQUESTS=x`
+* `RUBY_GC_TUNE_REQUESTS=x` (a numeric value eg. `200`)

 Controls the interposer lifetime for sampling requests.
-It will enable itself, then remove request instrumentation after `x` requests.
-A good minimum ballpark sample set would be 200
+It will enable itself, then remove request instrumentation after the specified number of requests.
+A good minimum ballpark sample set would be 200.

-* `RUBY_GC_TUNE_DEBUG=1`

-As above, but dumps snapshots to Rails logger or STDOUT prior to submission.
-Mostly for developer use/support.

 ## How do I use this?